-ADMISSION REQUIREMENTS FOR ASSOCIATE OF SCIENCE DEGREE IN PRACTICAL NURSING and ASSOCIATE OF SCIENCE DEGREE IN PROFESSIONAL NURSING
+ADMISSION REQUIREMENTS FOR PRACTICAL NURSING INCLUDING CRITICAL THINKING AND IV CERTIFICATION, ASSOCIATE OF SCIENCE DEGREE IN PRACTICAL NURSING and ASSOCIATE OF SCIENCE DEGREE IN PROFESSIONAL NURSING

 - 1. 17 years of age or older - 2.
 Proof of High School Diploma or G.E.D.
 If not from the US, it must specify that it is the equivalent of a US High School Diploma - 3.
-Competency Test and 2-Page Essay.
+Competency Test.
 Priority will be given to those applicants with the highest scores. - 4.
 Proof of Good Physical/Mental Health must be provided by a Doctor, Advanced Registered Nurse Practitioner, or Physician's Asst within six (6) months prior to the class start date and must include a negative urine drug screening. - 5.
-Free of active Tuberculosis, immunity to Measles/Mumps/Rubella/Varicella and have been vaccinated within the past two years for Tetanus, Diphtheria & Pertussis (Tdap). - 6.
+Free of active Tuberculosis, immunity to Measles/Mumps/Rubella/Varicella, proof of immunization for Influenza, been vaccinated within the past two years for Tetanus, Diphtheria & Pertussis (Tdap). - 6.
 Express a sincere desire to become a nurse. - 7.
-Employer letters of reference, specifically recommending the applicant for a career in nursing, stating what the applicant has contributed to the community, and why they are recommending the applicant.
+Employer letters of reference, specifically recommending the applicant for a career in nursing, stating what the applicant has contributed to the community, and why they are recommending the applicant. - 8.
+Compliance with "Drug Free" School requirements. - 9.
+Employment in health occupations necessitates the ability to pass the Florida Board of Nursing requirements and Clinical requirements for Criminal Background Checks.
+Potential students with such problems will be helped with exemption procedures if applicable, and if not applicable, will be strongly advised not to register for health care programs due to Florida Statute 456.0635 described below.